 The Abominable Snowman is a 1957 British horror film directed by Val Guest for Hammer Film Productions.
 It is based on a 1955 BBC television play, The Creature, written by Nigel Kneale (The Quatermass Xperiment and sequels), who also wrote the screenplay adaptation for the film.

-Forrest Tucker, Peter Cushing, Maureen Connell, Richard Wattis, Robert Brown.
+The movie stars Forrest Tucker, Peter Cushing, Maureen Connell, Richard Wattis, Robert Brown.

-Dr. John Rollason (Peter Cushing), his wife, Helen (Maureen Connell), and assistant, Peter Fox (Richard Wattis), are guests of the Lama (Arnold Marlé) of the monastery of Rong-buk while on a botanical expedition to the Himalayas.
+Doctor John Rollason (Peter Cushing), his wife, Helen (Maureen Connell), and assistant, Peter Fox (Richard Wattis), are guests of the Lama (Arnold Marlé) of the monastery of Rong-buk while on a botanical expedition to the Himalayas.

 Despite the objections of his wife and the Lama, Rollason decides to join Friend’s expedition.
 Whereas Rollason is motivated by scientific curiosity to learn more about the creature, Friend seeks fame and fortune and wants to capture a live Yeti and present it to the world’s press…